 McAllister is credited with over 200 premieres of new works by eminent and emerging composers worldwide, and the Adams Saxophone Concerto was composed specifically for him and premiered under the baton of the composer in the Sydney Opera House in August 2013.
-January 2016 performances bring McAllister, Maestro Robertson, and the St. Louis Symphony together again following the great success of their GRAMMY win last year on a five-day tour of California.
+January 2016 performances brought McAllister, Maestro Robertson, and the St. Louis Symphony together again on a five-day tour of California following the great success of their GRAMMY win.

 Dr. McAllister’s former students enjoy great success in positions in higher education, artistic administrations, foundations, touring ensembles, premier military bands, and K-12 education.